LOWER FRASER FLOODPLAIN COALITION

 3 Action Areas:

-1) Advocate for institutional change
+1) Advocate for systemic change to the flood management paradigm

 We are a collaborative group of B.C.-based organizations and experts with the shared goal of helping B.C.’s flood recovery and management efforts achieve the best possible outcomes.
 We offer support from a diverse range of interests, experience and networks, including Indigenous groups, conservationists, farmers, environmental legal specialists, researchers and natural resource professionals.